fluent/fluentd-docs-gitbook/plugins/output/README.md

 #### `retry_type`

-Specifies how to wait for next retry to flush buffer.
+Specifies how to wait for the next retry to flush buffer.

 Supported types: